StevenTammen/bibledocs.org/content/subject-index.md

 {{% subject-index-link
 content-type="Longer Topical"
 content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament-introduction/#the-dignity-of-the-father"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament - Introduction" header-title="The dignity of the Father"
+%}}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament-introduction/#the-inaccessibility-of-the-father-apart-from-christ"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament - Introduction" header-title="The inaccessibility of the Father apart from Christ"
+%}}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament-introduction/#the-invisibility-of-the-father"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament - Introduction" header-title="The invisibility of the Father"
+%}}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
 link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-father-the-1st-person-of-the-trinity"
 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="Roles of the Trinity in the Plan of God"